nweaver-blockchain/blockchain-names/ens.md

 actually provide data the user must first set a ‘resolver’ contract associated with the name (40,000 gas/$2), and in that resolver contract the user can then provide mappings between the user’s domain and various types of records.
-The resolver contract does not charge to introduce such data but the gas fees can be significant, as updating a short TXT record is 100,000 gas/$5.
+The standard resolver contract does not charge to introduce such data but the gas fees can be significant, as updating a short TXT record is 100,000 gas/$5.

 Currently the ens default public resolver contract supports only a few data types: Ethereum addresses, addresses on other blockchains, content hashes for IPFS or similar systems, and text records that are formatted key/value pairs.
-There is explicitly no support for DNS-type records (NS, A, CNAME, etc…) in the standard ENS public resolver.
+There is explicitly no support for DNS-type records (NS, A, CNAME, etc...) in the standard ENS public resolver.

 The `.eth` registrar treats transferring names like any other non-fungible token, thus an individual can sell control of their `.eth` domain to another.
 There exists a large number of such domains available for sale on OpenSea or other NFT marketplaces.

 For existing DNS domains with added ENS support such as `.com` and